nasa/opera-sds-pcm/CONTRIBUTING.md

 ### Code Documentation

 Documentation is the core way our users and contributors learn about the project.
 We place a high value on the quality, thoroughness, and readability of our documentation.
 Writing or editing documentation is an excellent way to contribute to our project without performing active coding.

-⚠️ It's **highly** advised that you take a look at our [issue-tracking system]([INSERT LINK TO YOUR ISSUE TRACKING SYSTEM]) before considering any documentation contributions.
-Here's some guidelines:
-1. Check if any duplicate issues exist that cover your documentation contribution idea / task, and add comments to those tickets with your thoughts.
-2. If no duplicates exist, create a new issue ticket and get a conversation started before making documentation changes.

 Some guidelines for documentation best practices (summarized from Google's [excellent documentation guide](https://google.github.io/styleguide/docguide/best_practices.html)):
 - **Minimum viable docs** - don't do less documentation than your users / developers need, but also don't do more